 How does the EU-Mercosur beef quota work?

 The deal creates a new tariff-rate quota (TRQ) of 99,000 tonnes per year for combined Mercosur beef exports to the EU, subject to a 7.5% preferential tariff (vs. the current 12.5–20% MFN rates).
 The quota phases in gradually: it starts at approximately 16,425 tonnes in Year 1 (about 9,000t fresh and 7,425t frozen), rising in equal annual increments until it reaches the full 99,000 tonnes from Year 5 onward.
 The existing Hilton quota (10,000 tonnes of premium cuts at 20% tariff) is eliminated and absorbed into the new arrangement.
 Volumes above the TRQ continue to face standard MFN tariffs.
-The full 99,000-tonne quota represents just 1.5% of EU annual beef consumption — roughly one steak per person per year across the EU.
+The full 99,000-tonne quota represents just 1.5% of EU annual beef production — roughly one steak per person per year across the EU.
 ABIEC president Roberto Perosa projects Brazil can grow EU beef shipments 5–7% annually under the new framework.

 Can the EU Court of Justice (CJEU) stop the deal?